-Ribble has launched a disc brake-equipped version of its Gran Fondo, the endurance style bike that's been part of the range in rim-braked guise for a fair few years, and it's a fast, comfortable and affordable option for tapping out the miles.
+This is the disc brake-equipped version of Ribble's Gran Fondo, the endurance bike that's been part of the range in rim-braked guise for a fair few years, and it's a fast, comfortable and affordable option for tapping out the miles.

 Most of us aren't racers, we just want to cover good distances in relative comfort at a decent pace, something the Gran Fondo allows you to do thanks to a frame that is a solid all-rounder with excellent manners.

-The Pinnacle Dolomite 4 is an excellent deal, with hydraulic disc brakes on a road bike well under £1,000.
+The Pinnacle Dolomite 2 is a very good deal, with hydraulic disc brakes on a road bike just over £1,000.
 It's a pretty likeable machine that could serve as a commuter or winter bike, and rides well enough to be an enjoyable companion for all-day outings.

 It ticks the practicality boxes, too, with mudguard and rear rack compatibility, and also has some unexpected modern touches such as internal cable routing.